 Kitchen Stewardship is all about balancing God’s gifts without losing your mind, and that includes making wise use of your resources instead of constantly consuming more.
 Every cubic foot of your home has to be heated/cooled, cleaned, and repaired–so less space means lower energy bills, less time and effort, fewer resources going into cleaning and repairs, more time for healthy cooking and enjoying meals with your family!

-That said, I’m not a minimalist.
+That said, I’m not a minimalist, except when it comes to barefoot shoes.
 The world is so full of great stuff, so much of which is available free or cheap after other people are done with it, that my family tends to accumulate a lot.
 We love the rich experience of having lots of family heirlooms with great memories attached, lots of books, lots of clothes, lots of food in the pantry!
 You’ll see in the photos that our home is kind of cluttered.
 The trick is to store our stuff in ways that make it useful and enjoyable.

 I’ve already written many tips for tolerating a tiny kitchen and explained how we diversified our dining room to make space for multiple activities in one room.
 Here, I’m sharing a few specific details from our kitchen and dining room, plus a lot of ideas for the rest of the house.
 Some of these tips require a little carpentry, but others are things you can do at a moment’s notice to make more space with stuff you already have!